myphysicslab/myphysicslab/src/docs/Building.md

 Each application has two components:

 1. An HTML file that is opened in a browser and loads the JavaScript application.
-    This is typically named with the suffix `App.html` in the source files, for example `DoublePendulumApp.html`.
+    The source file is typically named with the suffix `...App.html`, for example `DoublePendulumApp.html`.

 2. The JavaScript file containing the application code.
-This is typically built from a source file with the suffix `App.js`, for example `DoublePendulumApp.js`.
+This is typically built from a source file with the suffix `...App.js`, for example `DoublePendulumApp.js`.
-    That file will include many other JavaScript files, but after compilation they are all combined to a single JavaScript file.
+    That file will include many other JavaScript files, but after compilation and bundling they are all combined to a single JavaScript file.

 When adding a new application follow these steps:

-1. Add the application to the list in `makefile` so that it is built as part of the `make all` command.
+1. Add the application to appropriate places in `makefile` so that it is built as part of the `make all` command.

 2. Add the application to the list in `src/index_order.txt`.